Blérancourt: Sights

 The Château de Blérancourt, an influential design by Salomon de Brosse houses the National Museum of French-American Friendship and Cooperation, (Musée franco-américain), founded by Anne Morgan, daughter of the financier J. Pierpont Morgan (due to reopen in 2007).
-The collections of the Museum include many works on the theme of WW1, among them several paintings of Joseph-Félix Bouchor.
+The collections of the Museum include many works on the theme of World War I, among them several paintings of Joseph-Félix Bouchor.

 The corps de logis of the château no longer exists, but de Brosse's twin cubical stone pavilions and a grand entrance gateway approached by a stone bridge across a moat (now dry) survive.
 The pavilions have identical façades on all sides, framed in rusticated quoins at the corners: each consists of a pair of pedimented windows that make a composition with a central œil de bœuf window under a semicyclical arch that carries the dentilled cornice across and breaks into the roof balustrading above.
 Slate roofs with cyma curves converge to a central four-sided cap.
 The central gateway takes the form of a triumphal arch with a prominent keystone.
 The Jardins du Nouveau Monde, on its grounds, contain an arboretum and garden plants from the New World.

-The house of Louis de Saint-Just now houses a museum devoted to the French Revolution.
+The house of Louis Antoine de Saint-Just now houses a museum devoted to the French Revolution.